askiiart/turtle_match/README.md

 Info for users:
 - This is my final project (option 1) for ITSE-1479.
 - It is a memory game with a graphical interface.
+- You can click on a card to flip it.
+Match 2 cards correctly and the cards will stay flipped.
+Match all cards to win.
+- Scoring:
+  - When you make an incorrect match, you lose 1 point.
+  - When you make a correct match, you gain 5 points.

 Technical info:
 - This program is written in Python 3, using the turtle module for graphics, and the pygame module for sound and music.